Raj-2002/CodeX/README.md

 - Reduced Sugar Formulation:
   - Address the health concerns by developing a CodeX formulation with reduced sugar content, meeting the preference of the substantial 30.41% of individuals inclined towards lower sugar intake.

-### Conclusion:
-CodeX, by strategically aligning with consumer preferences for ingredients, natural emphasis, pricing, and packaging, holds the potential to establish a competitive edge in the energy drink market based on the insightful survey findings.

 ### Marketing Channels